 - California Greenworks believes that the 8 minutes and 46 seconds that George Floyd was held down in Minnesota on May 26, 2020 by a police officer is grounds to ‘Defund the Police’.

 - California Greenworks does not believe Robert Fuller committed suicide on June 10, 2020 in Palmdale, California, and we support an independent investigation into his death.

 - California Greenworks believes that there must be an independent investigation into the June 18, 2020 murder of 18-year-old Andres Guardado in Los Angeles, who was shot 6 times in the back by LAPD.

 California Greenworks recognizes the history of peaceful protesting, and acknowledges how leaders of these movements have been imprisoned, and further punished for utilizing the rights allotted to them in the First Amendment through the American Constitution.
 We are eternally grateful for the extensive efforts and initiatives led by John Lewis, Angela Davis, and Colin Kaepernick.

 We at California Greenworks, Inc. are calling for 4 things:

-We call upon President Elect Joe Biden, elected officials, and political parties to discontinue the use of aggressive tactics on protestors and to recall Federal Agents deployed to curb protests.
+- We call upon President Joe Biden, elected officials, and political parties to discontinue the use of aggressive tactics on protestors and to recall Federal Agents deployed to curb protests.

-California Greenworks, Inc. believes that a $100-150 million dollar cut to the $1.87 billion dollar policing budget is insufficient.
+- California Greenworks, Inc. believes that a $100-150 million cut to the $1.87 billion policing budget is insufficient.
 At maximum this is an 8% reallocation, and we support a larger cut to the Los Angeles Police Department’s budget.

-We at California Greenworks, Inc. are committed to ending the violences which disrupts our communities.
+We at California Greenworks, Inc. are committed to ending the violences which disrupt our communities.